eed3si9n/herding-cats/docs/08/d.md

 scala> val xs = cons(1) flatMap {_ => cons(2)}
 ```

-As a way of interpretting the result, let's try converting this to a standard `List`:
+As a way of interpreting the result, let's try converting this to a standard `List`:

 ```console
 scala> implicit def tuple2Functor[A]: Functor[(A, ?)] =